Meet the TEAM

 We’re looking for folks to help us on our mission!
 Please see below for openings.

-Marketing and Operations Coordinator (Part Time)
+Marketing and Community Relations Coordinator

 Members of the CAPU board and volunteers stand in front of a big green wall, smiling and posing for the camera.
 Planning post-its are behind them on the wall.